 Of the last 62 mass shootings, 61 were perpetrated by men, almost all of them by White men.
 Why is it that we will ignore these obvious patterns, yet go into contortions to find anything these tragedies have in common.
 What about the obvious question: What is it about White men?

 Our society holds up unrealistic expectations of how men should be strong, in control, invincible, and powerful.
 When we as individual men do not live up to these impossible expectations we feel emasculated.
 When we feel emasculated (hurt, isolated, alone, unheard, out of control, broken, and shamed) we are taught that the cheapest ways to get our manhood back according to society’s expectations is misogyny, homophobia, and the ultimate power and control – violence.
 Michael Kaufman explains that the paradox of masculinity is that although we know objectively that men as a group are in power, most individual men don’t feel powerful at all.
 Now add to that the complexities of White cultural socialization, privilege, and paradoxical feelings of power.
 Rachel Kalish and Michael Kimmel have called this “aggrieved entitlement.”
-When you are taught you are supposed to have so much but then The question is not how are these perpetrators so abnormal, but how is it that we socialize them as White men that make this so common?
+When you are taught you are supposed to have so much power but then feel so powerless, we can seek all kinds of ways to feel powerful – to feel manly.
+The question is not how are these perpetrators so abnormal, but how is it that we socialize them as White men that make this so common?

-As tempting as it is to vilify the individual, the reality is that there is nothing that we can do to address the individual problem.
+These individuals are all responsible for their actions.
+However, as tempting as it is to vilify and pathologize the individual, the reality is that there is little we can do to address the individual problem.
 However, if we can bring ourselves to acknowledge the sociological causes that we all are complicit with then we gain some agency to make some meaningful change to prevent the next incident.
 Are we ready to stop pointing fingers and start looking in the mirror?

 It’s not like this hasn’t been said before.
 Here is Jackson Katz from 2007 looking back and prophetically showing us the tragic future.